AdvanceEnterprises/odoo-on-ubuntu/README.md

 ### Docker Volumes for Odoo
 The Dockerfile creates two [Volumes](https://docs.docker.com/storage/volumes/) - one at */srv/odoo* and one at */srv/odoo-filestore*.

-The -v options on the command ```sh docker run -v named_volume:/path/on/container ``` in the installation guide results in two named volumes being created, one named odoo and the other odoo-filestore.
+The -v options on the command ``` docker run -v named_volume:/path/on/container ``` in the installation guide results in two named volumes being created, one named odoo and the other odoo-filestore.
 This provides an easy way for multiple Docker Containers running Odoo on the same Docker Engine to share the same filestore.
 It also dramatically reduces the size of the Docker image responsible for running the source.

 The installation guide provides a crude way of loading the [Odoo source code](https://github.com/odoo/odoo) onto the 'odoo' named Docker volume.
 You'll need to have an accessible instance of Postgres to use as your database to run that source.